3 Lead Tracking Questions to Ask Your Agency

 - Interested in cars, trucks, or SUVs

 Dealerships are busy.
-Even with the best management, it’s difficult for a sales staff to all be aware of how leads are qualified and converted into a CRM along with this qualitative data.
+Even with the best management, it’s difficult for your sales staff to all be aware of how leads are qualified and converted into a CRM along with this qualitative data.

 Context is key.
 Just as your agency carefully crafts its email messages and ads, it should also carefully curate lead data for your sales team.